-- a relevant voluntary organisation; - the Police: - the Education and Skills Funding Agency (ESFA); - Oxfordshire Racial Equality Council; - Equality and Human Rights Commission. - You must make a disclosure "in the public interest"; and in the circumstances it must be reasonable for you to make the disclosure. - If there is an issue of an exceptionally serious nature which you believe to be substantially true, then you may disclose the issue to someone other than those listed above.
+- You will be informed of the outcome of any investigation, in writing and/or of any action taken, subject to the constraints of confidentiality and the Law. - If you do not feel your concern has been addressed adequately you may raise it with an independent body such as one of the following as appropriate: - your trade union; - the Citizens Advice Bureau; - a relevant professional body or regulatory organisation; - a relevant voluntary organisation; - the Police; - the Department for Education; - Equality and Human Rights Commission. - You must make a disclosure "in the public interest"; and in the circumstances it must be reasonable for you to make the disclosure. - If there is an issue of an exceptionally serious nature which you believe to be substantially true, then you may disclose the issue to someone other than those listed above.
 In determining whether it is reasonable for you to have made a disclosure the identity of the person to whom the disclosure is made will be taken into account.
 Disclosures to anyone outside of the recognised bodies specified may not be protected disclosures under the Act. - You have a duty to the Trust and School not to disclose confidential information.
-This does not prevent you from seeking independent advice at any stage or from discussing the issue with the charity Public Concern at Work on 020 3117 2520 and http://www.pcaw.org.uk/ in accordance with the provisions of the Public Interest Disclosure Act 1998.
+This does not prevent you from seeking independent advice at any stage or from discussing the issue with the charity Public Concern at Work on 020 3117 2520 and Contact us Protect Speak up stop harm in accordance with the provisions of the Public Interest Disclosure Act 1998.

-5. Review and Reporting of the Procedure
+Review and Reporting of the Procedure

-- 5.1.
-Overall responsibility for this procedure and its application will lie with the Board of Trustees of Abingdon Learning Trust. - 5.2 This procedure has been reviewed with reference to equalities, human rights and discrimination legislation.
+Overall responsibility for this procedure and its application will lie with the Board of Trustees of Abingdon Learning Trust.

+This procedure has been reviewed with reference to equalities, human rights and discrimination legislation.
 Confidential monitoring of the procedures is undertaken in order to gather data to help establish whether the procedure is operated in a fair and consistent manner.
 In undertaking monitoring the Trust will not identify individuals.